zen-mod/ZEN/README.md

 - Various bug fixes to the Zeus interface
 - Rewritten vehicle garage specifically for Zeus
 - Rewritten, faster remote controlling of units

+## Contributing

+You can help out with the ongoing development by looking for potential bugs in our code base, or by contributing new features.
+We are always welcoming new pull requests containing bug fixes, refactors and new features.
+We have a list of tasks and bugs on our issue tracker on GitHub.
+Please comment on issues you want to contribute with, to avoid duplicating effort.

+To contribute something to ZEN, simply fork this repository and submit your pull requests for review by other collaborators.
+Remember to add yourself to the author array of any PBO you will be editing and the [`AUTHORS.txt`](https://github.com/mharis001/ZEN/blob/master/AUTHORS.txt) file; including a valid email address.

+### Submitting Issues and Feature Requests

+Please use our [Issue Tracker](https://github.com/mharis001/ZEN/issues) to report a bug, propose a feature, or suggest changes to the existing ones.

 ## License